prathmeshk-GlideCloud/GlideCloud-Tasks/Capstone Project/Smart Travel Planner/Readme.md

 # ✈️ Smart Travel Planner

-An AI-powered travel itinerary planner that uses constraint-based optimization, Google Maps integration, and RAG (Retrieval-Augmented Generation) to create personalized, budget-optimized travel plans.
+An AI-powered travel itinerary planner that uses constraint-based optimization, Google Maps integration, and a context-aware knowledge system with a vector-ready RAG architecture to create personalized, budget-optimized travel plans.
 ---

 ## 🌟 Features